bettar/coionico/myBook.typ

 #pagebreak()
 == Chords // theory

+- *Modal* harmony
+  - Chords are built by stacking fourths
+  - In jazz to improvise a melodic line a suitable technique is the "Triad pairs"

+- *Tonal* harmony
-The notes of a chord are derived by selecting notes in thirds, that is, by skipping every second note of the scale.
+  - The notes of a chord are derived by selecting notes in thirds, that is, by skipping every second note of the scale.
+  - The skill of the jazz melody improviser is to follow the rapid chord changes

   - *1-octave* harmony
     - triads: "root", "third", "fifth"
     - 4-notes: "root", "third", "fifth", "seventh"
   - *2-octaves* harmony (chord extensions: 9th, 11th, 13th)

 *Drop 2* chords are seventh chords that are built by dropping the second highest note of a closed position chord down one octave, making that note the bass note of the chord.
 Example Cmaj7 is played as Cmaj7/G